FrozenChicken/People-in-the-gallery-JS/README.md

 # People-in-the-gallery-JS
+Simple program to count people, based in js, there can be a maximum of five people in the store after that you ll received alert about wait for some leave. except that program count total amoumt of gallery visitors however for every avaible entry u ll receive communicate about about pass to the shop

-Simple program to count people, based in js code raw:
+code raw: